For local applicants:

 - Major-related / Core courses – up to 12 cps, subject to the relevance of AD/HD programme to the admitted undergraduate programme, as decided by the relevant Programme Team.

 - General Education Breadth Courses – 2 courses (6cps)

 Applicants who have been granted block credit transfer/senior year entry are no longer entitled to apply for credit transfer of individual courses on the basis of the above mentioned entrance qualifications (i.e. no double benefit).
 On the contrary, if applicants completed Year 1 HD/AD or hold a HD/AD qualification but fail to obtain a GPA of 3.0 or possessed other post-secondary qualification can submit an application for credit transfer of individual courses on a case-by-case basis after they have completed programme registration.

-The Institute has set aside some Year 3 places for direct admission to sub-degree graduates.
-To be eligible, you should be an Associate Degree or Higher Diploma holder in Hong Kong.
+The Institute has set aside some Year 3 places for UGC-funded programmes and some Year 2 / Year 3 places for self-financed programmes.
+To be eligible for admissioin to senior year, you should be an Associate Degree or Higher Diploma holder in Hong Kong.
 If you are a final-year student of such a programme, then you are also welcome to apply, and your application will be considered subject to successful completion of the programme and a good GPA, and availability of courses in the relevant programme.
-Once selected, you will be enrolled in Year 3 of the programme concerned.
+Once selected, you will be enrolled in Year 2 / Year 3 of the programme concerned.
 To achieve the best learning outcomes, you may also be required to study additional courses to meet the curriculum requirements.
-If you are deemed not eligible for direct entry to Year 3, you will still be considered under the regular route to Year 1 of your chosen programme(s) and you may be granted for block credit transfer or apply for credit transfer of individual courses on a case-by-case basis after programme registration.
-Please see details in the section for credit transfer.
+If you are deemed not eligible for direct entry to senior year, you will still be considered under the regular route to Year 1 of your chosen programme(s) and you may be granted for block credit transfer or apply for credit transfer of individual courses on a case-by-case basis after programme registration.
+Please see details in the section for block credit transfer.